 The composition of Shostakovich’s 5th Symphony took place during the height of Soviet Union oppression in his homeland of Russia.
 Though he was a composer and not soldier, Shostakovich’s career was exploited to produce propaganda.
 He had a successful opera condemned as unpatriotic and was forced to withdraw the premier of his 4th symphony for fear of punishment.
-Though the 5th Symphony is subtitled “A Soviet Artist’s Response to Just Criticism.”, the piece is undeniable laced with themes of both defiance and deep mourning.
-The history of this piece, makes it one of the most moving works of art.
+Though the 5th Symphony is subtitled “A Soviet Artist’s Response to Just Criticism.”, the piece is undeniably laced with themes of both defiance and deep mourning.
+The history of this piece makes it one of the most moving works of art.

 At 91 years of age, Menahem Pressler has held a long and illustrious career for over 70 years.
 He captivates audiences throughout the world as performer and pedagogue, performing solo and chamber music recitals to great critical acclaim while maintaining a dedicated and robust teaching career.
 The six time Grammy Award nominee will be joining us to perform the captivating music of Mozart.

 April 21, 2018 | 7:30pm-9:30pm

 April 22, 2018 | 2:30pm-4:30pm